pasccom/ConsoleCapture/README.md

 FEATURES
 --------

-Here is the list of the current features (included in version 0.1)
+Here is the list of the current features (included in version 1.0)
 - Capture calls to members with:
-  - Arguments
+  - Arguments (basic types, arrays and objects are supported)
   - Caller name, file, line and column
+- Configure capture depth for complex objects (to avoid recusion loops).
+- Python wrapper to be used with Selenium.

 Ideas I have to extend the functionalities of the page are listed [below](#future-developments)